Ahmedabhc/RVL-TK-BEGINNER-NOTES/README.md

 GRADING SYSTEM:
 ![offer](https://github.com/Ahmedabhc/RVL-TK-BEGINNER-NOTES/assets/133792151/7537660f-894f-4ccf-bafb-dfef3dbffd31)

 The division of the levels of those 15 grades and how droids fit in on in these 15 grades.
-That will all sit in teams C land. ###READ WHAT REVEL TEK WANTS?
+That will all sit in teams C land, with the time you are advancing in grades as well as responsibilities are increased. ###READ WHAT REVEL TEK WANTS?

 DROID: